qiushizaino2/Deep-Prior-Fusion-Network-for-Real-Image-Denoising/README.md

 ### Usage

-for generate final testing result:
+For generate final testing result:
+$cd Final

-python test_result_raw.py
+$python test_result_raw.py

 ### Contact
 If you have any questions, feel free to contact: